wjlow/scala-robot/PROBLEM.md

 Deliverables
 ------------

-The Ruby source files, the test data and any test code.
+Please provide your source code, and any test code/data you using in developing your solution.

 It is not required to provide any graphical output showing the movement of the toy robot.